-Things can easily go wrong during each of these steps for a variety of reasons, and that is why good localization project managers need to follow a dedicated workflow and develop the skills necessary to recognize potential issues as early as possible.
+To achieve these goals, LPMs need to handle many diverse and seemingly disconnected phases, from technical and linguistic aspects and requirements to smooth communication among the stakeholders and the assurance of technical and linguistic quality of the final delivery.
+The things can easily go wrong during any of these steps for a variety of reasons and quickly bring a disaster, and that is why good localization project managers need to follow a dedicated workflow and develop the skills necessary to recognize potential issues as early as possible.

 Project Scope and Timeline

-The first necessary step is to determine the scope of the project – project type, size, required CAT and QA tools, the languages into which the material is to be translated, additional linguistic requirements such as particular linguist expertise needed, and the timeline – the project start date, the time realistically required for the translation, proofreading, and QA, as well as any additional linguistic or technical steps required by the project.
+The first necessary step is to determine the scope of the project – type, size, required CAT and QA tools, language pairs, additional requirements (such as particular expertise, expert review, DTP) and the timeline – the project start, the realistic projection of the time needed for translation, proofreading, and QA – as well as any additional linguistic or technical steps required by the project.

 This will help isolate and eliminate any possible issues that might affect the project.

-The budget should be determined before the project execution, and should remain tightly controlled throughout the process, regardless of the project’s size.
+The budget should be determined before the project execution, and should remain tightly controlled throughout the process.
 Every cent counts, and the only possible way not to cause financial losses to any party is to maintain honest and clear communication throughout the project.